 In test EE1-1.3 (by OPPO) ~0.3% performance improvement was achieved by a slice-level adjustment for QP which used as input parameter for filtration.
 Instead of BaseQP (original design) selected by encoder and signalled per slice finalBaseQP will be used in filtration process.

 It looks promising to combine two potential performance improvements for this architecture in the next round of EE1.

+This architecture (original design, w/o improvements) was tested on top of ECM-4.0.
+For the reference performance vs VTM anchor is shown in grey font in Table 2.
+Overlap between ECM and BNN-based filter gain is about 3%.
+If VTM trained filter is directly applied to ECM (Test EE1-1.1.1) the performance is almost the same as if filter specifically trained for ECM artifacts (Test EE1-1.1.2).
+Interestingly the fine tuning of VTM trained filter for ECM generated artifacts (Test EE1-1.1.3) provides the best performance (almost 0.3% extra gain).
+This might indicate that longer training for “Tencent” filter might bring additional performance improvement.